Mississippi mayor apologizes for tweets on George Floyd

 “I apologize to those who found them to be insensitive, and I apologize to the people of our city,” Marx told the newspaper in an interview Saturday.

 Still, the mayor said he plans to serve out his term that expires in July 2021.

-On Friday, at least 200 people protested at City Hall calling for Marx to resign.
+Roughly 200 people protested outside City Hall on Sunday, the third straight day demonstrators have gathered to call for Marx’s resignation, the Clarion Ledger reported.
 Petal’s board of aldermen also agreed the mayor should step down.

 “Why in the world would anyone choose to become a police officer in our society today?”
 Marx tweeted Tuesday, the day four Minneapolis police officers were fired.
 Floyd, 46, was handcuffed and pleading for air as a white police officer kneeled on his neck Monday.